my partner makes me feel lonely in pregnancy

 3. What if I feel guilty for feeling lonely?

-Don’t.
+Please don’t.
 Feeling lonely doesn’t mean you’re failing or that you’re a bad mum.
-It’s a normal part of adjusting to huge changes.
+It’s a normal part of adjusting to life as a new mum.
 Give yourself permission to feel what you feel.

 4. Who can I talk to about feeling lonely?

-You can talk to your partner, a friend, another mum who’s been through it, or join a supportive group online or in your community.
-Even one person who truly listens can make a huge difference.
+You can talk to your partner, a friend, another mum who’s been through it, or join a supportive group online or in your area.
+Even one person who truly listens can make a huge difference in how you feel.

 5. Can journaling really help?

 Yes!
 Writing down your thoughts and feelings helps you understand them and makes them feel less overwhelming.
-You don’t have to share it with anyone—it’s just for you.
-Prompts like “What am I missing?” or “What small thing could make me feel better today?” can help a lot.
+You don’t have to share it with anyone, it’s just for you.
+Prompts like “What am I missing?” or “What small thing could make me feel better today?” can help more than you think.

 6. What if I don’t have support at home?